opensearch-project/opensearch-benchmark-workloads/CONTRIBUTING.md

 In the case of a merge conflict for a backported change introduced by the contributor's PR, a separate pull request should be raised which merges the change directly into that target branch. **Ensure the only changes added to the branch are the ones from the contributor's PR.**

 ### Important note on backporting reverted commits
 Sometimes we'll need to revert a change.
 In those cases, we should revert the change across all branches.
-Do not revert the change only on main and backport that change across all branches.
-This can create other issues since each branch contains variations of workloads that slightly differ.
+Revert the precise change that was made to each branch, rather than backporting a new change.
+If reverting isn't performed properly, this can create other issues since each branch contain variations of relevant workloads appropriate for the respective branches.
+Note that versions `6` and `7` can be thought of as "older" versions of OpenSearch, based on an historical version-numbering oddity.

 ## Contributing a workload